onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Alex jones - Jew Jew Jew!
 Where he said it
 We’re gonna make monotheism/theocracy great again
 Make colonisation great again
+God speaks to us through divine inspiration and insight His mistake is that he was ambiguous and left the possibility for dogma He is the creative force behind the universe but we are the creative force within the universe Egregore - his representation

 If we integrated the whole of our knowledge and constructed the ultimate curriculum and raised a child in the most perfect way possible to a 25 year old adult we would have raised a God - a single human being smarter than all of humanity combined - thats human super intelligence.
 I have the best world model